-MEREDITH BEAN McMATH Arts Management Professional / Writer and Producer / Historian Currently General Manager, Run Rabbit Run Productions, Inc. and Run Rabbit Run Theatre McMath uses her extensive knowledge and experience in the field of history, education, theatre production and directing to create high impact public programming which have included educational living history productions and presentations and interactive lectures and lecture series.
-These have been commissioned by museums, schools and libraries.
-Commissioned works have appeared at The Smithsonian Institution’s National Museum of American History, The Newseum, The Museum of the Shenandoah Valley, the National Trust’s Oatlands Plantation, Fairfax County Park Authority, The Loudoun Museum, and the National Park Service’s Ford’s Theatre.
-Through Run Rabbit Run Theatre, McMath directs and produces two to three shows per year, managing all aspects of each production; she hires staff and secures interns and volunteers; establishes contracts and rental agreements; tracks budgets, manages online box office; designs marketing campaigns (press releases, print ads, web content, posters and postcards, flyers and brochures and Social Networking tools), studies effective marketing, tracking metrics on media investment, and manage facilities and productions.
+MEREDITH BEAN McMATH Arts Management Professional / Writer and Producer / Historian Currently General Manager, Run Rabbit Run Productions, Inc. and Run Rabbit Run Theatre Co-Founded in 1997 by McMath and Joni Lynn Crane, Run Rabbit Run Productions, Inc. creates high impact history-focused programs which include educational living history productions and presentations, interactive lectures and lecture series, stage plays and documentaries.
+As an award-winning historian and director and a prize-winning playwright, McMath uses her expertise to create reach and teach audiences in new ways, and the company's reputation has led to commissions from museums, preservation organizations, schools and libraries.
+Since 1997, Run Rabbit Run programs have appeared at The Smithsonian Institution’s National Museum of American History, The Newseum, The Museum of the Shenandoah Valley, the National Trust’s Oatlands Plantation, Fairfax County Park Authority, The Loudoun Museum, and the National Park Service’s Ford’s Theatre.
+Run Rabbit Run Theatre is a branch of the production company that presents two to three shows per year.
+McMath directs and produces each show, managing all aspects including staffing, contracts, budgets and marketing campaigns.
+To creative effective campaigns, she finds new marketing methods, tracks metrics on media investment, and manages facilities and productions.
 She also attends events and forums to keep up with current trends and network with potential partners, and provides talks, coursework and presentations.

 Publicist / Marketing Consultant, 1990-present Creates websites, marketing campaigns, graphics, press content and promotional strategies to enhance brand and sales.
 Former clients and affiliates include: